-I have reviewed the Handbook and Code of Student Conduct with my child.
-My child is aware of the Behavior Expectations of the Farrell Area Middle/High School.
+I have reviewed the Handbook an d Code of Student Conduct with my child.
+My child is aware of the Behavior Middle/High School.
 Thank you!

-Parent Name (Print)

-Student Name (Print)

-Student Name (Signature)

-Teacher

-Grade

-Throughout the Handbook, wherever the word "parent(s)" appears, it shall also refer to "guardian(s)".
+Expectations of the Farrell Area Parent Name (Print) Student Name (Print) Parent Name (Signature) Student Name (Signature) 1st Period Teacher Grade Throughout the Handbook, where ever the word "parent(s)" appears, it shall